Key messages on chronic fatigue

 What role does sleep play in chronic fatigue?

-Quality and duration of sleep are crucial.
+The quality and duration of sleep are crucial.
 Sleep disorders such as sleep apnea or an irregular sleep rhythm can be a common cause of fatigue.

 How can I determine if my fatigue is caused by stress?